 where we define the kinetic energy of the relative {\it normal} motion, $E_{ij}^{\rm n} =\frac12 \mu_{ij} (\vec{v}_{ij} \cdot \vec{e} )^2 $, with $(\vec{v}_{ij} \cdot \vec{e} )$ being the normal relative velocity.
-Note that in contrast to the case of aggregation, where both normal and tangential components must be small, so that the total energy of the relative motion $E_{ij}$ matters, for a fragmentation process only the relative normal motion is important: It causes a compression and the subsequent breakage of particles' material.
+In contrast to the case of aggregation where both normal and tangential components must be small, so that the total energy of the relative motion $E_{ij}$ matters, for fragmentation only the relative normal motion is important: Only normal motion causes a compression and the subsequent breakage of particles' material.
 Hence the kinetic energy of the relative {\it normal} motion, $E_{ij}^{\rm n}$ must exceed some threshold.
-The first sum in Eq.~\ref{eq:Ifrag} describes the collision of particles $i$ and $j$ with the relative kinetic energy of the normal motion above the fragmentation threshold $E_{\rm frag}$ and $q_{ki} (\vec{v}_k, \, \vec{v}_i,\, \vec{v}_j )$ gives the number of debris of mass $m_k=m_0\, k$ with the velocity $\vec{v}_k$, when a particle of mass $m_i=m_0\, i$ desintegrates at a collision with a particle of mass $m_j=m_0\, j$, provided that the according pre-collision velocities are $\vec{v}_i$ and $\vec{v}_j $.
+The first sum in Eq.~(\ref{eq:Ifrag}) describes the collision of particles $i>k$ and $j>k$ with the relative kinetic energy of the normal motion above the fragmentation threshold $E_{\rm frag}$; both particles give rise to fragments of size $k$.
+Further, $q_{ki} (\vec{v}_k, \, \vec{v}_i,\, \vec{v}_j )$ indicates the number of debris of mass $m_k=m_1\, k$ with the velocity $\vec{v}_k$, when a particle of mass $m_i=m_1\, i$ disintegrates in a collision with a particle of mass $m_j=m_1\, j$, provided that the pre-collision velocities are $\vec{v}_i$ and $\vec{v}_j $.
 Obviously, $q_{ki}=0$ if $k \ge i$.
-The function $q_{ki} (\vec{v}_k, \, \vec{v}_i,\, \vec{v}_j )$ depends on the particular collision model.
-For the purpose of the present study we restrict the analytical model on the case of complete disruption of clusters into monomers (section \ref{sec:solution}).
-However, numerical results for more general cases, when particles decay in debris with a power-law size distribution, are also shown for comparison in section \ref{sec:numerics}.
-The second sum describes the process, when particles of mass $k \neq 1$ break in collisions with all other particles.
-The collision integral for the restitutive collisions has its usual form \cite{brillOUP},
+The function $q_{ki} (\vec{v}_k, \, \vec{v}_i,\, \vec{v}_j )$ depends on a particular collision model.
+The second sum describes the process, when only one particle with $j>k$ (but not with $i<k$) gives rise to debris of size $k$.
+Finally, the third term accounts for the breakage of particles of size $k > 1$ in collisions with all other particles.